kcaj21/Python_Project_Vet_v2/README.md

 1. Ensure flask is installed

-2. From the command terminal, navigate into 'python_project_vet_alex'.

-3. Enter 'flask run' into the command terminal
+2. Enter 'flask run' into the command terminal

-4. Navigate to localhost:4999 URL'
+3. Enter 'localhost:4999' in your preferred web browser

 Features: